 My travel style has changed with establishing a home base in Grenada, but it doesn’t mean I’ll stop traveling – and you can almost always bet I’ll still be doing it in a creative and low-cost way.

 And life happens while we’re busy making plans; who knows what the future will bring.
 Grenada is home for now, but may not be home forever; my partner has a similar travel bug, and we’ve already got a few long-term travel opportunities planned for this year.

 Let’s see what happens!

-Fellow long-term and full-time travelers: what was your cost of travel in 2012?
+Fellow long-term and full-time travelers: what was your cost of full-time travel in 2012?